Getting Help for Heroin Addiction

 How Do I Stop Safely?

-Before entering detox, you’ll be subjected to set of physical and mental assessments to determine your level of physical dependency.
+Before entering detox, you’ll be subjected to a set of physical and mental assessments to determine your level of physical dependency.
 For referrals and services, you can contact either an addiction specialist (MD), a social worker, a licensed psychologist, a psychiatrist, or a medical doctor of any sort.
 This will also direct future treatment recommendations.
 Some healthcare specialists recommend tapering instead of going cold-turkey.